What is Low FODMAP? What is Not?

 The Canadian Food Label

 Food labels are regulated by the Canadian Food Inspection Agency.
-In Canada the terms, “flavoring”, “spices”, “seasoning” or “herbs” are all exempt from having to declare their specific ingredients, which may contain garlic and onion.
+In Canada the terms, “spices”, “seasoning” and “natural flavoring” are all exempt from having to declare their specific ingredients.
+Here are a few take away points.

 Take Home Notes Regarding the Term “Spices”